 Single quotes ('') and double quotes ("") differ in their treatment of variables in bash.
 Single quotes preserve the literal value of variables and disable variable expansion and command substitution, while double quotes enable variable expansion and command substitution.
 Understanding these nuances is pivotal for effective bash scripting and Linux system administration in the realm of cybersecurity.

-- What is the syntax for an if statement in bash scripting using the old test syntax?
+- What is the syntax for setting a variable in bash?